jeka-dev/jeka/README.md

 # Roadmap/Ideas

-* Improve landing page and provide tutorials based on Intellij plugin for easy/fast starting.
+We hope the 0.10.xx series to be the last prior 1.0.0.
+0.10.xx series is a considerable improvement from 0.9.xx.
+We expect our users to give feedbacks to finalise the product.

 * Stabilise api from user feedbacks.
-API is quite workable now but may be improved.
+API is quite workable now but may be improved from user inputs
 * Enhance existing graphical [plugin for Intellij](https://github.com/jerkar/jeka-ide-intellij)
+* Improve Kotlin integration
 * Provide a plugin for Android
-* Provides a graphical plugin for better integration with Eclipse

 Please visit [release note](https://github.com/jerkar/jeka/blob/master/release-note.md) and [issues](issues) for roadmap.